miketui/middle/OEBPS/chapters_src/25-Chapter-XIV-The-Impact-of-AI-on-the-Beauty-Industry_final.md

 c) By using AI to enhance their creativity and improve client experiences
 d) By relying solely on AI for product recommendations

-**Answer:** c - Hairstylists can best utilize AI by using it to enhance their creativity and improve client experiences while maintaining their essential human skills in empathy, artistry, and personal connection.

-### Question 5
-What human skill becomes MORE valuable in the AI era?

-a) Manual data calculation
-b) Emotional intelligence and client connection
-c) Memorizing product ingredients
-d) Following rigid procedural steps

-**Answer:** b - Emotional intelligence and client connection become more valuable as AI handles analytical tasks, making human empathy, creativity, and relationship-building the key differentiators.

 ## Worksheet